“Are you twins?” a lady asked us once.

 Down syndrome has always been part of Katie, and it always will.
 I could try to imagine her without it, but it’s like picturing a stranger in my house.
 Down syndrome is who she is, and I wouldn’t have her any other way.

 Unconditional love means loving every part of someone.
 And I love Down syndrome.
 I love the unique shape of her eyes, the contours of her chubby face, and her loud off-key singing voice.
-Down syndrome is part of what makes Katie be Katie, and I wouldn’t change her for the world.
+Down syndrome is part of what makes my sister herself.
+So, I wouldn’t change her for the world.

 Frankly, I wish everyone had someone like Katie in their lives.
 We all need someone who can help us relax and just have fun.